 “They’ve got great little donuts for kids and Bloody Mary’s for adults,” he tells us.
 “There’s a lot of stuff overall that can cover all sorts of palates for kids and adults.
 So you’re really well equipped in a place like that.”

 Whenever Kostow has friends in town, she takes them to Gott’s—as much for the burgers as for the al fresco dining experience.
-“You can sit there and enjoy a glass of wine and your kids can run around the lawn,” she explains.
+“You can sit there on the picnic tables and enjoy a glass of wine and your kids can run around the lawn,” she explains.
 “And they have a lot of kid-friendly menu items as well–and soft serve ice cream.”

 With ethnic food spots few and far between in the Napa region, Kostow doesn’t mind making the trek from Calistoga (where she lives) or St. Helena (where she works) to Napa for dinner at Miminashi, a Japanese yakitori restaurant with a diverse selection of vegetables, fish, meat, noodles and rice.
 “The food is approachable, and they’ve got all the things that we love but our kids love, too.”